 - A place that holds special memories to you.
 It could be the place where you had your first date, where one of you proposed, where you first met.

 Extra tip: if you are quite camera-shy and self-aware, and don’t want to be stared at while you get your photo taken, ask your photographer for some recommendation on a more quiet and little frequented spot.

 Trigg Dog Beach, usually pretty quiet for those of you who don’t want an audience.

 Your favorite bar/cafe/venue.
 Pictured here: Sara and Fu having a boogie in the middle of the Alex Hotel’s balcony in Northbridge.

-Exploring the backstreets is always a good idea -especially when in Fremantle.
+Exploring the backstreets and even industrial areas is always a good idea -especially when in Fremantle.

 Go for a walk around the gumtrees and enjoy being surrounded by nature.